csucdsi/dsi-website-archive/content/page/about.md

 The Data Science Initiative aims to help organize the Data Science community by:

 * Providing a centralized location for information sharing and networking
-* Provind a well-known nexus to obtain, maintain, share, and henance relevant skills, knowledge, and abilities
+* Proving a well-known nexus to obtain, maintain, share, and enhance relevant skills, knowledge, and abilities
 * Providing a comprehensive overview of data science related curriculum connecting researchers and students
 * Connecting community partners with campus resources